Kabrina Wyneen Bass

-The Board of Directors of the Midlands Mediation Center, a non-profit conflict resolution organization serving central South Carolina since 1998, announces the selection of Kabrina Bass as its new Executive Director effective September 4, 2018.
+The Board of Directors of the Midlands Mediation Center, a non-profit conflict resolution organization serving central South Carolina since 1998, selected Kabrina Bass as its Executive Director effective September 4, 2018.

 Kabrina is an experienced administrator with over 30 years of experience in database management, strategic planning, operational management, marketing, and training.
 She has more than 15 years of nonprofit experience working primarily with churches, grassroots and faith-based organizations.
 She is a phenomenal speaker, teacher, and leader.

 She earned a Bachelor of Arts in Religion with an Emphasis in Christian Education and a minor in Communication from Columbia College.
 She is a certiﬁed Christian Education Director through the United Methodist Church.
 Her academic preparation for the ministry also includes a Master of Religion (MAR) degree focusing on Christian Education and Spiritual Formation from Lutheran Theological Southern Seminary.
 The Interdenominational Theological Center recognized her Christian Education work and honored her with Humane Letter, an honorary doctorate (LHD).
 She earned a Master of Science in Conflict Management (MSCM) from Kennesaw State University, Kennesaw, GA.